ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 - **free a:** From nothing, adds a point a with random coordinates.

 - **incenter x a b c:** From three non-collinear points a, b, c, adds x the incenter of the triangle abc.
-Adds the corresponding three angle congruence statements corresponding to the fact that the incenter is the meeting of the three internal bisctors of the angles of the triangle.
+Adds the corresponding three angle congruence statements corresponding to the fact that the incenter is the meeting of the three internal bisectors of the angles of the triangle.

 - **incenter2 x y z i a b c:** From three non-collinear points a, b, c, adds i, the incenter of the triangle abc, as well as x, y, and z, the tangent points of the incircle with sides bc, ac, and ab, respectively.
 Adds the three angle congruence statements corresponding to the fact that the incenter is the meeting of the three internal bisectors of the angles of the triangle, as well as the three collinear statements that place x, y, and z in the corresponding sides of the triangle abc.
 It also adds the perpendicular statements that ix is perpendicular to bc, that iy is perpendicular to ac, and that iz is perpendicular to ab, given by the tangency of circle and triangle.
 Finally, it adds the congruence statements ix=iy and iy=iz, given by the fact that x, y, z are in the circle of center i.